 As you head back out of this area, you’ll see the wine gallery.
 This features a selection of red and white, some more champagne, along with a further seating area and a couple of computers

 The final area is an outdoor terrace type area – which is still inside the main terminal, but outside in comparison to the rest of the lounge.
 There are some good views across the apron and to the end of runway 27L/09R from this point too.
 Out on the terrace area is a island with chilled soft drinks.
 Also out here is a magazine rack featuring the BA High Life, Business Traveller and a selection of other publications.

-And that’s pretty much it for this lounge.
+And that’s pretty much it for the Galleries First lounge.
 Also of note is that the BA provided WiFi isn’t the fastest in the world – in fact now that Heathrow has introduced its own super fast WiFi, its a better bet to connect to that if you can.
 There are no showers in this lounge as such, but more of a shared facility with both the Concorde Room and the Galleries Club lounge.
 As I mentioned earlier, it’s a good enough place to wait for a few hours, but in comparison to other First Class lounges out there, it’s not one of the strongest.
 Having said that, this isn’t a true First Class lounge anyway – BA’s First passengers can access the Concorde Room next door.
 This particular lounge is more for BA Gold’s and OneWorld Emerald card holders.